costoffreedom/costoffreedom.cc/book/prologue-voices-of-free-culture.md

 of our lives.
 It talks about what is ultimately made through the dream of free culture: us.

-This book is dedicated to Bassel Khartabil Sadafi and to all those that will recognize themselves in the stories told in these pages.
+This book is dedicated to Bassel Khartabil and to all those that will recognize themselves in the stories told in these pages.

 <p class="author bio">{{ page.author }} is 32 years old.
 He is a researcher, developer, creative coder, and journalist, based in Lyon.</p>